mojodojodev/mojodojo.dev/general/mojo_team_answers.md

 One way to say this is that Mojo is taking a lot of the power out of the compiler and putting it into libraries, allowing Mojo developers to radically extend the language.
 Python already has this but does so with super dynamic reflective metaprogramming, so this is an old idea done in a new way

+### Compile Time Function Results
+Yes, you can do this in two ways: first any normal function may be used at compile time.
+No need to duplicate all math that works on ints between comptime and not, and no need to explicitly label everything as being constexpr capable

+Second, runtime functions are also able to have “parameter results” [documented in the manual here](https://docs.modular.com/mojo/programming-manual.html#autotuning-adaptive-compilation), but it is mainly useful when returning parameterized capabilities from run time functions that are selected through auto tuning.
+This is an exotic power user feature, not the sort of thing I’d expect most mojo programmers to want to care about

 ### Dynamic and Static typing
 (question was on a scale of Python to Rust)